-I always used to be intimidated by gourmet looking lava cakes like these and was so irritated at myself when I found out how easy they really are.
+I always used to be intimidated by gourmet looking lava cakes like these.
+Imagine my irritation when I found out how easy they really are.

--The recipe recommendation is for a 6-ounce ramekin or dish like these ones and that’s what I try to stick with mostly but since I only have six of that size, I’ve had to get inventive when making these for a larger group.
+-The recipe recommendation is for a 6-ounce ramekin or dish like these ones; that’s what I try to stick with mostly.
+However, since I only have six of that size, I’ve had to get inventive when making these for a larger group.

--I also have 8-ounce ramekins (the brand I have isn’t available anymore but they are similar to these) and when I’m making these cakes for a crowd, I pull the 8-ounce cups out and use them – even though the cakes are slightly less tall, they work great (although I do take the cakes out of the oven about a minute earlier than the 6-ounce ramekins).
+-I also have 8-ounce ramekins.
+The brand I have isn’t available anymore but they are similar to these.
+When I’m making these cakes for a crowd, I pull the 8-ounce cups out and use them – even though the cakes are slightly less tall, they work great (although I do take the cakes out of the oven about a minute earlier than the 6-ounce ramekins).

 -Probably the best kept secret is that these simple, super inexpensive glass pyrex custard cups work great for these cakes.
-That’s what my aunt uses mostly and I always end up baking a few of the cakes in them as well (since honestly I can’t remember the last time I only made a single batch of these).
+That’s what my aunt uses mostly, and I always end up baking a few of the cakes in them as well.
 Don’t be afraid to experiment with dishes you already have on hand (as long as they are ovenproof!).

-- 1 cup (6 ounces) chopped semisweet or bittersweet chocolate (see note above)
+- 1 cup (6 ounces) chopped semisweet or bittersweet chocolate (see note)